On this page...Tenter-banks|Place names|Historical vistas|Travellers|'On tenterhooks'|.

 The intermixture of gently rising hills and dales, with woods and lawns, produces in this country a great variety of pleasing landscapes and prospects, still heightened and improved by the beautiful tints of fine woollen clothes stretched upon the tenters.

-On his visit to the fulling mills in Exeter in 1754, the Swedish industrial spy Angerstein noted that cloth was 'pounded and washed, after which it is fastened to frames for drying.
+[Cloth was] 'pounded and washed, after which it is fastened to frames for drying.
 With their many different colours they contribute to the beautiful view from the promenades, in addition to the other attractive sights'.
-(Ref.
-8)

 'On tenterhooks'